CompileNix/docker-nginx/Readme.md

 `binary_remote_addr` is intentionally not incuded beause the nginx built-in json escape system does weired stuff.

-There a couple more values you could add, see following section and `./src/etc/nginx/nginx.conf` line 23.
+There are a couple more values you could add, see here [./src/etc/nginx/nginx.conf#L23](./src/etc/nginx/nginx.conf).

 #### sent_http_name
 Include a arbitrary response header field; the last part of a variable name is the field name converted to lower case with dashes replaced by underscores.